 - A chat with a candidate running for public office.

-- A story that explores starting a new restaurant on the square.
+- A story that explores the debate around a local issue.

 - A town hall conversation with local business owners on what’s next for downtown.